 Students will be introduced to developing technical competence in, and broad operational of, theoretical knowledge within the specialised studio discipline.
-Projects relating to the $conventions \ and \ techniques \ of \ Sculpture \ practice, participation \ in \ group \ meetings, critiques,$ reading groups and critical reflections, documentation of all work
+Projects relating to the conventions and techniques of Sculpture practice, participation in group meetings, critiques, reading groups and critical reflections, documentation of all work.

-P: FINA 103, or by permission of the Head of the School of Fine Arts on the basis of at least 120 points from another degree, a collection of works and an interview (application information may be obtained from the Head of School).
+P: FINA 103, or subject to approval of the Head of the School of Fine Arts.
 Entry to this course is limited.